hfco/hfc/README.md

 1. Quickcheck for property testing is a great way to find bugs in Haskell code.

+  1. Scala is a gateway drug.
+Scala programmers generally love Haskell.
+Scala provides a way to move from imperative to functional programming.
+Thank you, Martin :)

 1. The IOG NoThunks library makes it easier to write code that has easily understood performance properties.

 ## Why not Haskell?

+No language is perfect.
+The main issues with using Haskell are:

 - Non-strictness can make it hard to debug performance issues.